blakenetz/banana-phone/README.md

 # Banana Phone

 😢 This product and myself have decided to see other people.
-It is now a shopify site 😢
+It is now a shopify site.
+You can view an archived version of it [here](https://web.archive.org/web/20180617034234/https://www.bananaphone.io) 😢

 🍌 A phone with appeal 🍌